-All information contained in this eBook is copyright © 2019 by NaturalHealth365.com.
+All information contained in this publication is copyright NaturalHealth365Programs.com

 All rights reserved.
-All information contained in this publication may not be copied, published, distributed, broadcast, posted on the internet, or otherwise used for any purpose whatsoever without the prior written consent of NaturalHealth365. com.
+All information contained in this publication may not be copied, published, distributed, broadcast, posted on the internet, or otherwise used for any purpose whatsoever without the prior written consent of NaturalHealth365Programs.com which may be withheld in the sole and absolute discretion of NaturalHealth365Programs.com.

 All persons doing so will be prosecuted within the fullest extent of the law.

-This eBook is for educational purposes only.
+This publication is for educational purposes only.

 It is not intended as a substitute for the diagnosis, treatment and advice of a qualified licensed medical professional.
-The author, publisher and distributors of this transcript assume no responsibility for how this material will be used.
+The author, publisher and distributors of this publication assume no responsibility for how this material will be used.
+You should not use the information on this website for diagnosing or treating a health problem or disease, or prescribing any medication or other treatment without first consulting your treating physician.
+The content of NaturalHealth365Programs.com has not been evaluated by the Food and Drug Administration.

-To be clear the author, publisher and distributors of this eBook do not recommend any particular nutritional supplement or treatment protocol for any medical health condition or disease.
+To be clear, the author, publisher and distributors of this publication do not recommend any particular nutritional supplement or treatment protocol for any medical health condition or disease.
 Ultimately, it is up to you to work with a qualified, healthcare professional and make an informed decision.